richardschoen/iforgit/knowledge/system_job_tables_full.md

 WRKJOBLOG JOBLOGSTT(*PENDING) JOB(*ALL/*ALL/*ALL)
 ```

-### Clearing output queues to end jobs can also help.
+### Clearing output queues to end old jobs can also help.
+If you have output queues with lots of old spool files these can be cleared if desired and that should open up some job slots in the system job tables.

 ### Check server job description for ssh to make sure it's not 4/00/*MSG or 4/00/*SECLVL
 ```
-WRKJOBD JOBD(QGPL/QDFTSVR)
+WRKJOBD JOBD(QGPL/QDFTSVR) and view the settings for QDFTSVR jobd.
--or- just
-CHGJOBD JOBD(QGPL/QDFTSVR) LOG(4 0 *NOLIST)
 ```
 If the LOG setting was set to *MSG or *SECLVL, this job desc can cause spool files to get created or joblogs to be pending.
-The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of git/ssh command calls.
+The LOG setting should be set to ```4/00/*NOLIST``` so a joblog doesn't get generated for normal completion of git command calls.

 If you change this job desc, restart SSH server afterwards.
 ```